-Welcome to the January 2021 San Antonio Apartment Report.
-In this assessment of the local rental market, Rentable data scientists and rental experts break down the January 2021 key findings and figures for the San Antonio rental landscape.
+Welcome to the December 2023 San Antonio Apartment Report.
+In this assessment of the local rental market, Rentable data scientists and rental experts break down the December 2023 key findings and figures for the San Antonio rental landscape.

 Our experts analyze the pricing trends — one-bedroom, two-bedroom, year-over-year and month-over-month — in San Antonio and surrounding areas and provide comparisons to the entire metro area, nearby cities and some of the most desirable and expensive cities in the United States.
-Take a look at the last 12 months of San Antonio rent prices in the chart below.
+Take a look at the last 12 months of San Antonio average rent prices in the chart below.

 San Antonio rent prices increased over the last month.
-From December to January, the city experienced a 1.23% increase for the price of a one-bedroom apartment.
-The rent price for a San Antonio one-bedroom apartments currently stands at $988.0.
+From November to December, the city experienced a 0.47% increase for the price of a one-bedroom apartment.
+The rent price for a San Antonio one-bedroom apartments currently stands at $1,060.0.

-When we take a look at the two-bedroom comparison from December to January, San Antonio experienced a 0.25% increase for the price of a two-bedroom apartment.
-The rent price for a San Antonio two-bedroom apartments currently stands at $1,204.0.
+When we take a look at the two-bedroom comparison from November to December, San Antonio experienced a 0.3% increase for the price of a two-bedroom apartment.
+The rent price for a San Antonio two-bedroom apartments currently stands at $1,354.0.

 More key findings include:

-Rent increased in Alamo Heights, TX, Selma, TX, Live Oak, TX .
+Rent increased in Live Oak, TX .

-4 suburbs are currently priced higher than the city of San Antonio.
+5 suburbs are currently priced higher than the city of San Antonio.

-3 suburbs are currently priced lower than the city of San Antonio.
+2 suburbs are currently priced lower than the city of San Antonio.

 Rent growth in San Antonio over the past year has been on the rise.
-When compared to major cities nearby, along with some of the most expensive cities in the country, San Antonio rent prices appear to be relatively affordable for local residents.
+When compared to major cities nearby, along with some of the most expensive cities in the country, San Antonio average rent prices appear to be relatively affordable for local residents.